 Ohio’s drug court programs provide treatment-focused alternatives for non-violent offenders struggling with substance abuse.
 Instead of serving a jail sentence, participants undergo structured rehabilitation programs designed to address addiction and criminal behavior.

-Successful completion of the program can lead to reduced charges or even case dismissal, but you must be prepared to comply with strict court-ordered conditions, including:
+Successful completion of the program can lead to reduced charges or even case dismissal, but you must comply with strict court-ordered conditions, including:

 - Mandatory drug and alcohol testing to ensure compliance with sobriety requirements.